 Final draft endorsed by Board

-Notice of Special General Meeting referring to motion to pass a special resolution to adopt new Constitution and transfer incorporation
+Notice of Special General Meeting to propose a special resolution to adopt new Constitution and transfer incorporation to federal registration (30 days notice required)